A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 In the inference tradition, an \textit{agent} is always a human decision-maker (a consumer, worker, or firm) or a social planner whose choices are the object of study.
 In RL, ``the agent'' is the learning algorithm itself, or more precisely an algorithm deployed on behalf of a human decision-maker, and the human, if present at all, is part of the environment providing reward signals.

-In RL the \textit{environment} is a formal object encompassing everything outside the agent (the DGP, other agents, market clearing conditions), whereas in the inference tradition ``environment'' refers more loosely to market structure or institutional rules.\footnote{A source of confusion is \textit{generative model}.
-In machine learning broadly, this means a model of the joint distribution $P(X, Y)$ or a synthetic data generator (GANs, diffusion models).
-In RL theory, a generative model is a simulator oracle that, given any $(s,a)$, returns a sample $s' \sim P(\cdot|s,a)$ and reward $r(s,a)$; the usage implies random-access simulation, stronger than sequential online interaction but weaker than knowing $P$ analytically.}.
-RL speaks of \textit{rewards} where the other tradition speaks of \textit{utility}.
-The mapping is not exact: a reward $r(s,a)$ is a known, externally specified function that the algorithm maximizes, whereas utility $u(x,d)$ in the inference tradition is a primitive of preferences that the analyst must recover or estimate from observed choices.
+In RL the \textit{environment} is a formal object encompassing everything outside the agent, including the data-generating process, other agents, and market-clearing conditions, whereas in the inference tradition ``environment'' refers more loosely to market structure or institutional rules.\footnote{A source of confusion is \textit{generative model}.
+In machine learning broadly, this means a model of the joint distribution $P(X, Y)$ or a synthetic data generator such as a generative adversarial network or diffusion model.
+In RL theory, a generative model is a simulator oracle that, given any $(s,a)$, returns a sample $s' \sim P(\cdot|s,a)$ and reward $r(s,a)$; the usage implies random-access simulation, stronger than sequential online interaction but weaker than knowing $P$ analytically.} RL speaks of \textit{rewards} where the other tradition speaks of \textit{utility}.
+The mapping is not exact.
+A reward $r(s,a)$ is a known, externally specified function that the algorithm maximizes, whereas utility $u(x,d)$ in the inference tradition is a primitive of preferences that the analyst must recover or estimate from observed choices.

 In RL, the return $G_t = \sum_{k=0}^{\infty} \gamma^k r_{t+k+1}$ is the discounted sum of future rewards from time $t$ onward, the random variable whose expectation defines the value function.
 The RL usage is closer to what is called the ``present discounted value'' of a stream of payoffs.
 A single complete sequence of interactions from an initial state to termination, $(s_0, a_0, r_1, s_1, \ldots, s_T)$, is called an \textit{episode} (synonymously, \textit{trajectory} or \textit{rollout}).\footnote{The closest statistical analogs are a single panel unit's time series, a realization of a stochastic process, or one ``history'' in a dynamic model.} Where a statistician speaks of the \textit{outcome}, meaning the dependent variable $Y$ in a regression, RL has no single analog: the reward $r_t$ is the per-period outcome, the return $G_t$ is the cumulative outcome, and the value function $V^\pi(s)$ is the expected cumulative outcome conditional on state.